-For all other NWT CIMP projects, the maximum amount of funding per project is \$60,000 per year (see Appendix I for a list of eligible costs).
+The maximum amount of funding per project is \$70,000 per year (see Appendix H for a list of eligible costs).
 We consider both single and multi-year proposals.
 We encourage long-term monitoring projects, but we:

-- review them annually to ensure continued funding - approve them for a maximum of three years at a time - usually start with a larger funding amount and reduce to smaller amounts over time.
+- review them annually to ensure continued funding - approve them for a maximum of three years at a time - usually start with a larger funding amount and reduce to smaller amounts over time